JamesRichardHarper/QAProject/README.md

 # QAProject
-Project for QA Consulting
+Project for Week 5 of working for QA Consulting

-First push committed on the 30th of April.
-Getting to grips with github.
+Database with customer, game, order, locaion and order_game tables.